Home / Handyman Services / How Much Does Drywall Repair Cost? 2025 Prices

 Complete Room Replacement Costs

-A standard 12×12 bedroom costs $1,500-2,800 for complete drywall replacement.
-This includes removal, new materials, installation, finishing, and painting.
-Larger rooms or complex layouts increase costs proportionally.
+A standard 12-by-12 bedroom can typically cost $1,500-$800 for complete wall replacement, including removal, new materials installation, finishing and painting costs.
+Larger or complex layouts increase these costs proportionately.

 Old Drywall Removal Cost

-Standard removal runs $0.50-1.00 per square foot.
-This covers labor to remove, bag, and haul debris.
-Clean removal minimizes dust and damage to surrounding areas.
-Expect extra charges for multi-story work or difficult access.
+Standard removal costs between $0.50-1.00 per square foot for labor to remove debris in clean ways that minimize dust and damage to surrounding areas.
+Additional fees may be added for multi-story work or difficult access.

 Hazardous Material Removal